 Trimming the strings

 Once you've finished stringing your lacrosse head, you'll invariably find that you have a lot of extra lengths of string.
-To tidy these up, use your scissors to cut off the remaining lengths, leaving an inch or two in case you need to make slight adjustments later.
-Carefully burn the cut ends with your lighter to ensure that they don't fray.
+To tidy these up, use your scissors to cut off the remaining length, leaving an inch or two if you need to make slight adjustments later.
+Carefully burn the cut ends with your lighter to ensure that the ends don't fray.

 With your stick laced and ready to go, you'll want to put in some time testing it out, so you can ensure the pocket position and depth, and the placement of the shooting strings, works for you.
 Use a lacrosse rebounder if you're training alone, or pair up with another player to practice shots, passes, and catches.
 Take note of anything that doesn't feel quite right, so you know what adjustments to make later.

-Once you're confident you know how to string a lacrosse head in a basic style, and you've tested it out as mentioned above, you may want to make a few adjustments to better suit your individual playing style.
+Once you're confident you know how to string a lacrosse head in a basic style and test it out, you may want to make a few adjustments to suit your unique playing style better.

 - If you need to increase the amount of whip you're getting, loosen up the bottom string.
 The opposite applies if you need to adjust for less whip.